How to Apply

 The following are the guidelines to determine if your organization qualifies for consideration.
 If you feel you do, we encourage you to apply.
 If you’re not sure, we’ll be happy to review it with you.

-B. The New Ulm Area Foundation makes grants for projects that serve one or more of their 4 Pillars of focus:
+- The New Ulm Area Foundation focuses its grant funding in the areas that serve one or more of their 4 Pillars:

-2. Match for fund raised or to be raised from other sources.
+- Match for funds raised or to be raised from other sources.

-4. Staff and volunteer training and enhanced public awareness
+- Staff and volunteer training and enhanced public awareness.

-E. Projects developed in consultation with other agencies and planning groups, and those which promote coordination and sharing among organizations and the elimination of duplicated services.
+- Projects developed in collaboration with other agencies, planning groups, and those which promote coordination and sharing among organizations and the elimination of duplicated services.

-2. Projects not Considered by the New Ulm Area Foundation
+Projects not considered by the New Ulm Area Foundation

-D. Grants will not ordinarily be made for the general use of churches or for sectarian religious purposes.
+- Grants are not usually made for the general use of churches or for sectarian religious purposes.